Buying business property

 When you purchase a commercial property, you'll have to budget for a number of expenses such as:

 - fees for the surveyor and solicitor and any other professional advisor required to complete the purchase of the property

-- VAT (not in every case, and if you're registered for VAT you may be able to claim it back) and Stamp Duty Land Tax - see stamp and property taxes
+- VAT (not in every case, and if you're registered for VAT you may be able to claim it back) and Stamp Duty Land Tax - see buying commercial property: concluding the sale

 - fees for making searches or enquiries with the local council or Companies House or Land Registry fees